370 Years Ago

 “Is that your real name?”

 Egil smiled sadly.
 “No, they took mine a long time ago.”

 “I want to go home,” Bellona whined, despite knowing deep down that she had no home to go back to.

 Something softened around Egil’s eyes.
 “I know,” he said, and Bellona thought he really did understand.

-Then the man from before returned, the one who brought Bellona to these barracks, and Egil flinched.
-He stiffened, standing and dropping into a tense bow.
+Before he could say anything more, though, the man that brought Bellona to the barracks returned.
+Egil stood quickly and dropped into a stiff bow.
 When he straightened again, all the kindness was gone from his face.

 “Magistrate,” Egil greeted, voice flat.